Activity note: Check-in after 3:00 p.m.

 Morning: Depart by coach for Green Gables National Historic Site where Parks Canada staff will present the history of Green Gables and its significance to Canadian literary history.
 Spend time at Green Gables, the famed fictional home of red-haired Anne Shirley, the heroine of Lucy Maud Montgomery's classic 1908 novel, "Anne of Green Gables".
 Discover the history of the house as well as biographical information about Montgomery.
 Green Gables, part of Lucy Maud Montgomery's Cavendish National Historic Site, has become famous around the world as the inspiration for the setting in Lucy Maud Montgomery's classic tale of fiction.
 Travel down dusty roads and well-trod paths as we step back in time to hear stories about Lucy Maud.

-Lunch: Lunch at Dalvay-by-the-Sea will be a plated meal with entrée, dessert; pop or juice, coffee, tea, water.
-Other beverages available for purchase.
+Lunch: Lunch at Dalvay-by-the-Sea.
 Following lunch, explore the fascinating background of historic Dalvay-by- the-Sea, a National Historic Site of Canada.
 This elegant Queen Anne Revival home was built in 1895 by a Scottish-American oil tycoon.

 Afternoon: We transfer by coach to Prince Edward Island National Park, where we continue to explore this place of beauty.
 The Park spans a spectacular stretch of land encompassing sand dunes, salt marshes, remnants of an Acadian forest, coastal headlands, beaches, and sandstone cliffs.
 Meet with a Parks expert and learn about the parks ecosystem which supports a variety of animal species and 400 different species of plants.
 With more than 300 species of birds, including the endangered piping plover, the park plays a significant role in shorebird migration in spring and fall.